WordPress Newsletter #24

 WordPress 4.8 aka Evans

-Last week, the long-awaited WordPress update 4.8 was released.
+Last week the long awaited WordPress update 4.8 was released.
 It is called Evans and brings some new features.
-As a Raidboxescustomer, you can now easily update your pages via Dashboard.
+As Raidboxes-customer you can now easily update your pages via Dashboard .

 WordCamp exclusively for publishers

-This summer, the first WordCamp just for WP publishers will take place in the US.
-Over half of the total 230 tickets tickets have already been sold.
+This summer, the first WordCamp exclusively for WP publishers will take place in the USA.
+More than half of the 230 tickets have already been sold.

 Did you like the article?